Articles related to behavioral economics

 Fields of Economics and Economics Careers - About.com

-This category gives an overview of a number of subfields within economics and discusses some careers one can ...
-Behavioral Economics (6); Game Theory (1).
+This category gives an overview of a number of subfields within economics and ...
+This article gives an introduction to the field of behavioral economics.
+Share ...

 Basic Assumptions of Economics - Preferences & Resources